Retro-Devils/WickedOS/README.md

 - Have Ideas?!?!?
 We would love your input on WickedOS.
 Discord and Facebook currently best way to interact .

-- Email us at theretrodevils@gmail.com with the subject line WickedOS for all suggestions.
-SUGGESTIONS AND IDEAS ONLY PLEASE.

 # Where is community/help?

 - Retro Devils Community Discord: